6 Smart Ways to Save (Plus 9 Places to Splurge) When Decorating Your Home

 Save: Secondhand Finds

-Splurge: Heavily Used Furniture
+Splurge: Heavily Used Seating

 Looking to reupholster a showstopping chaise lounge or pair decorative pillows to your bedding?
 "You consistently get what you pay for with fabric, so spend the most you can afford," says Nancy Sanford, a designer in Denver.
-"And remember, color is not the most important element of fabric -- equally important are the fabric's texture, pattern, feel, and construction."
+"And remember, color is not the most important element of fabric; equally important are the fabric's texture, pattern, feel, and construction."
 Browse eBay for designer options, but note that many sellers measure in meters, so do the math to make sure you know what you're getting.

 "Beautiful tile is the artwork of any kitchen or bathroom," says Seattle designer Amely Wurmbrand.
 It’s also a sensible, hardworking wallcovering.
-This splurge can make a huge impact, but the costs can add up if you are trying to tile a large area.
-Consider using pricey tile as a smaller focal-point accent if you have a big space to cover.
+This splurge can make a huge impact, but the costs add up if you are trying to tile a large area.
+Consider using pricey tile just as a smaller focal-point or accent if you have a big space to cover.

 "It's always worth it to spend money on art, whether it's buying an original piece or refurbishing and reframing something that's been in your home for years," says Janie Hirsch, an Atlanta-area designer.
 "Art is where you throw in color and personality."
 Don’t stop at the artwork or the framing; also invest in properly hanging or displaying a treasured piece.